Gino-Freud-Hobayan/retail-store-management-gino/README.md

-I created the <b> "Gino H. Retail Store Management System" </b> using the _____ programming language
+I created the <b> "Gino H. Retail Store Management System" </b> using the Java programming language

-I was able to learn a lot about the ___ Programming Language while making this project and that makes me proud as I am able to add the ___ Programming Language to my Tech Stack, and hopefully I can use my knowledge on this tool to solve various problems in the near future.
+I was able to learn a lot about the Java Programming Language while making this project and that makes me proud as I am able to add the Java Programming Language to my Tech Stack, and hopefully I can use my knowledge on this tool to solve various problems in the near future.

 <br>